LiquidGalaxyLAB/Eco-Explorer/README.md

 4. Enable Maps Android SDK
 5. Generate an API KEY

-With the key in hands, the next step is placing the key inside the app.
+With the key in hand, the next step is placing the key inside the app.
 Go to *android/app/main* and edit the **AndroidManifest.xml**.

 Replace the **PLACE_HERE_YOUR_API_KEY** with the key you just created.